changesets/action/.changeset/kind-apes-exist.md

 "@changesets/action": minor
 ---

-Add cwd option for projects that are not in the root directory
+Added `cwd` input option that can be used in projects that are not in the root directory.